Loom: Motions

-Small jigs also used for circular knitting can be used as circular looms.
+Components

+A loom, then, usually needs two beams, and some way to hold them apart.
+It generally has additional components to make shedding, picking, and battening faster and easier.
+There are also often components to help take up the fell.

+The nature of the loom frame and the shedding, picking, and battening devices vary.
+Looms come in a wide variety of types, many of them specialized for specific types of weaving.
+They are also specialized for the lifestyle of the weaver.
+For instance, nomadic weavers tend to use lighter, more portable looms, while weavers living in cramped city dwellings are more likely to use a tall upright loom, or a loom that folds into a narrow space when not in use.

 Shedding methods

 It is possible to weave by manually threading the weft over and under the warp threads, but this is slow.
 Some tapestry techniques use manual shedding.
 Pin looms and peg looms also generally have no shedding devices.
-Pile carpets generally don't use shedding for the pile, because each pile thread is individually knotted onto the warps, but there may be shedding for the weft holding the carpet together.
+Pile carpets generally do not use shedding for the pile, because each pile thread is individually knotted onto the warps, but there may be shedding for the weft holding the carpet together.

 Usually weaving uses shedding devices.
 These devices pull some of the warp threads to each side, so that a shed is formed between them, and the weft is passed through the shed.
 There are a variety of methods for forming the shed.
 At least two sheds must be formed, the shed and the countershed.
 Two sheds is enough for tabby weave; more complex weaves, such as twill weaves, satin weaves, diaper weaves, and figured (picture-forming) weaves, require more sheds.

-Shed-rod

-A shed-rod is simply a stick woven through the warp threads.
-When pulled perpendicular to the threads, it creates a shed.
-To create the counter-shed, a heddle-bar is usually used.